-When Can My students Redeem Class Dojo Points
+When Can My Students Redeem Class Dojo Points?

 I allow my students to redeem their class dojo points each morning before 8 am.
 If their bus is late, I let them redeem them when they arrive at school.
 If they come in a few hours late to school, I do not since they will most likely not get their full reward with part of the day gone.
 Many teachers only allow students to redeem class dojo points once a week.
 Do what works for your learners in your classroom.

 Some days we have what we call saving days.
 These are already special days of school where we won’t redeem points.
 These are field trips, themed days like Polar Express or the 100th day of school.
-Also, any day that I am not at school is a saving day.
+Also, any day I am not at school is a saving day.

 A Few More Details

 Some rewards can be for one day a week.
 A good example is an extra recess.
 I can get coverage to get some students to the playground early occasionally, but not daily.
 So we have extra recess only on Fridays.
 (I set the alarm on my phone to remind me on Fridays.)